codeangler/extraction-final/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thanks to Matt Lewis for the Angular Bootstrap Calendar https://github.com/mattlewis92/angular-bootstrap-calendar
+* Thanks to staff at RefactorU